ajohnblessing/Blessing-Blog-Project/README.md

-# Blessing-Blog-Project
+# Blessing Blog Project
- This was my first **Udacity** project which i built using just HTML and CSS code as that was the project rubrics.
+ This was my first **Udacity** project where i built a blog website using just HTML and CSS code as that was the project rubrics.

  ## Dammy Blog Post
- The website was named _DAMMY'S LOVE BLOG_ which talks about everyday relationship life. it has three branches:
+ The website was named **_DAMMY'S LOVE BLOG_** which talks about everyday relationship life. it has three branches:
  - Home
  - Blog
  - About